Democrat Open Borders Group Outside ICE HQ Chants, "F*** ICE, F*** Your Walls"

 — Steven Nelson (@stevennelson10) June 27, 2018

-They stood outside the D.C. headquarters of ICE and were finally disbanded without arrests.
+They stood outside the D.C. headquarters of ICE and eventually disbanded without arrests.

 “Undocumented, unafraid!”